flashruler/cse15l-lab-reports/lab-report-5.md

     cat Result.txt

 - The if statement checks if `TOTAL_TESTS` equals the amount of successful tests in `SUCCESS`

-- else, it will say error then do `TOTAL_TESTS` minus `FAILURES` over seven to show how many tests out of seven were passed.
+- else, it will say error then do `TOTAL_TESTS` minus `FAILURES` over seven to show how many tests out of seven were passed. (this line does not run)

 - once it exits the if statement, it will print the junit results saved in `Result.txt`.
-- no return codes
+- return code 0